Explorer. Thinker. Storeteller.

 "The problem is, as achievement-subjects, not only do we burn ourselves out, but the meaning and value of our lives is always deferred.
 Once we have our dream job, the perfect home, a perfectly optimised life – once we are productive enough, efficient enough, successful enough – only then will we arrive at meaning."

-So in September 2018—after six months of careful deliberation—I made a decision that would alter the trajectory of my life: I quit my job without a plan in hand and decided to explore indefinitely.
+So in September 2018—after six months of deliberation—I made a decision that would alter the trajectory of my life: I quit my job without a plan in hand and decided to explore indefinitely.

 "The best way to predict the future... is to create it."